-Serbia exclusive report: Sale or privatization of Energy company EPS, strategy or teaser from new PM?12.
-May 2014. / News Serbia Energy
+Serbia exclusive report: Sale or privatization of Energy company EPS, strategy or teaser from new PM?, News Serbia Energy

 Privatization of a minority part of the Electric Power Utility could be performed by the introduction of foreign partners in the construction of new power plants.
 Aleksandar Vucic, the Serbian Prime Minister, has surprised many by his addressing in his exposé “this is the most valuable public company which is owned by the state, but the state receives small revenue from it.”